Germany Job Seeker Visa Processing Time: What to Expect in 2026

 Factors that extend processing time:

 - Requests for additional documentation (Nachforderung) — the embassy contacts you asking for supplementary evidence.
-Responding quickly reduces the added delay to 2–4 weeks.
+Responding quickly can reduce added delay.

 Free Download